 The following are illustrations and documentation about these respective methods.

 Satellite data are made available to the science team in calibrated at-sensor radiance units (W str-1 m-2 s-1) as spatially contiguous orthorectified mosaics.
-These data require extensive processing using Carnegie algorithms to generate at-surface, sub-surface, and benthic reflectance data from the Planet radiance imagery.
+These data require extensive processing using GDCS algorithms to generate at-surface, sub-surface, and benthic reflectance data from the Planet radiance imagery.
 Reaching these three levels of processed data requires modeling of the radiometry of each Planet satellite (Dove, SkySat) used in generating coral reef coverage worldwide.
-Additionally, the following corrections need to be applied to Planet data to support the UQ mapping component (geomorphic zonation and benthic composition) as well as the Carnegie alert-monitoring component:
+Additionally, the following corrections need to be applied to Planet data to support the UQ mapping component (geomorphic zonation and benthic composition) as well as the GDCS alert-monitoring component:

 For validation of the water depth product, reference data from field measured water depths is compared with coincident locations on the map product and to calculate regression values.
 Field measured depth is sourced from previously collected data from existing programs.

 In optically shallow waters, the water-leaving reflectance is made up of contributions from both waterbody and bottom sediments.
 So the below-surface remote sensing reflectance rrs is modeled as: